/arc:ideate

 If yes: spawn 2-3 reviewers (architecture-engineer, senior-engineer, security-engineer as relevant).
 Transform findings into questions — "What if we..." not "You should..." — and walk through one at a time.

-Present the design in 200-300 word sections.
+Present the spec in 200-300 word sections.
 After each section, ask: "Does this look right so far?"

 Sections to cover (skip what's irrelevant):